 – Burghley to Walsingham, 3 August 1574

-He was infinitely more painful to hear than to read.
+He was much, much worse to hear than to read.

-I was to confess my sins and receive royal absolution in the port city of Bristol, amid mock naval battles celebrating the Queen’s visit and the signing of the Convention (Treaty) of Bristol.
-This was an important diplomatic and trade agreement between (wait for it) England and Spain.
+I was to confess my sins and receive royal absolution in the port city of Bristol, amid mock naval battles celebrating the queen’s visit and the signing of the Convention of Bristol on 21 August.
+The treaty was an important, tension-reducing diplomatic and trade agreement between England and (wait for it) Spain.

-After what I had just been through in Flanders, I was in no mood for celebrations with Spaniards.
-It was difficult to watch them dispensing smiles and gifts in England when I recalled what their brethren were dispensing in the Low Countries.
-And I couldn’t very well ask anyone about the dowry in those surroundings.
+After what I had just been through in the Low Countries I was in no mood to party with Spaniards.
+It was hard to watch them dispensing smiles and gifts in Bristol when I recalled what their brethren were dispensing in Flanders.
+And I couldn’t very well ask anyone about Burghley’s kickback in those surroundings.

-Bristol, dependent upon Spanish trade for its prosperity, showed its civic gratitude to Burghley with presents of sack, claret, and sugar.
+Bristol, dependent upon Spanish shipping and trade for its commercial prosperity, showed its civic gratitude to the Lord Treasurer with presents of sack, claret, and sugar.
 Not much of the sack made it back to Theobalds.

-Was it the paternal affection of a surrogate father for a foster son?
+Was it a surrogate father’s paternal feeling for his foster son?
 Please.
 He lacked affection even for his own sons, though he was fond of his daughters.
-He and I were chalk and cheese.
-Was it my money?
+He and I were ever chalk and cheese.
+Was it my wealth?
 He took full advantage of that while he could (though Leicester was the greater thief), but I was now of age and not so easy to fleece.
-So why didn’t he get an annulment for Anne, and start over with a less vexatious son-in-law?
+So why didn’t he get an annulment for Anne, start over with a less recalcitrant son-in-law?
 In 1574 she was still only seventeen, and young for her age.
-But she loved me, or she loved the idealized version of me that she carried in her girl’s heart.
-Sadly for her it bore little resemblance to my human self.
+Alas, she loved me, or she loved the idealised version of me that lived in her girl’s heart.
+Sadly for her it bore little resemblance to my living self.

-Ultimately, though, even Anne’s love was not the brake on her father.
-What you must understand is that William Cecil’s greatest desire, unachieved though he was the most powerful man in the realm, was to become the grandfather of the heir to the Oxford earldom.
-He had run my life for the preceding twelve years in order to achieve that one end: to complete the rise of the Seisylls from his own grandfather, third son of a Welsh borderman, through himself to a de Vere grandson owning blood that crossed with the Conqueror.
-None of the other young nobles-in-residence ever came close to my ancestry, and Burghley was never one to settle for half when he could take the whole.
-The answer to the question is his ambition, relentless and all-consuming.
+Even so, Anne’s love for me was not the brake on her father’s actions.
+What must be understood is that William Cecil’s greatest desire, unachieved though he was the most powerful man in the realm, was to engraft a scion from his family tree onto the rootstock of the high nobility.
+He had run my life for a dozen years to achieve one end: to complete the rise of the Seisylls from his own grandfather, third son of a Welsh borderman, through himself to a de Vere grandson owning blood that crossed with the Conqueror.
+None of his later heirs-in-residence ever came close to my ancestry, and Burghley was never one to settle for half when he could take the whole.
+The answer to the question is his ambition, implacable and unsparing.

-In his mind, the sins I committed with my run to Flanders were threefold: I left with a lot of borrowed money and returned with none, I disobeyed a royal command, and (worst by far) I put myself into physical danger which threatened the future existence of his unconceived grandson.
+In his mind, the sins I committed with my run to Flanders were threefold: I left with a pile of borrowed money and returned with none, I ignored a royal command, and (worst by far) I put myself into real physical danger which threatened the future existence of his unconceived grandson.
 And I committed these sins for no better reason than to save the life of one of my sycophantic, parasitic poet pals.
 The old man was beside himself.

-Raging Ruler Requires Runaway’s Rapid Return, Repentance is, and always has been, a fiction based on a contrivance.
-What took place between Bess and me at the Great House in Bristol was not a dressing-down, but a private meeting of minds, followed by a little masquerade staged for Burghley’s benefit.
-To calm his jangled nerves, the Queen and I played parts in a scene consisting of a bowed head over a bent knee, a wrist gently slapped, an apology made and accepted, a hand extended and kissed.
-A command performance for an audience of one.
+Raging Ruler Requires Runaway’s Rapid Return, Repentance was never more than a fiction based on a contrivance.
+Theatre.
+What took place between Bess and me at the Great House in Bristol was not a dressing-down but a private meeting of minds, followed by an interlude staged for Burghley’s benefit.
+To calm his jangled nerves, the Queen and I played parts in a scene consisting of a bowed head over a bent knee, a wrist gently slapped with a caress, an apology made and accepted, a hand extended and kissed.
+A performance à deux for an audience of one.

 It is true that Her Majesty was not most happy when I went AWOL, but at least she understood why I did it.
-Burghley the parvenu peer never had the slightest grasp of the obligations of honour required by the birthright of nobility.
+Burghley the parvenu peer never had the slightest grasp of the obligations of honour that came with noble birth.
 Blood will tell.
-There are still times when I regret not exposing his corruption in the Spanish trade deal, but the man was far too cunning to leave me with any way to prove what I knew.
+I still have moments when I regret not exposing his corruption in the treaty negotiations, but the Lord Treasurer was far too cunning to leave me with any way to prove what I knew.
 His entire career was an exercise in covering his tracks, making the record, his record, look good.
-It wouldn’t have gotten me Anne’s dowry in any case.
+Whistle-blowing wouldn’t have procured Anne’s dowry in any case.
 (Don’t ask.)
-And for all that I disliked him and detested his methods, I wasn’t heartless enough to denounce the beloved father of my guileless young wife.
+And for all that I loathed his hypocrisy and detested his methods, I wasn’t heartless enough to denounce the beloved father of my guileless young wife.
 I’m sure he knew that, and relied on it.

-My Flanders trip was important for a lot of reasons, but when I look back on it from this distance, what matters most is that it was the harbinger of Italy, the catalyst.
-If I hadn’t first gone to Flanders without Elizabeth’s permission, I doubt I’d have ever gone to Italy with it.
-As I talked with her at Bristol – describing my journey, offering opinions, answering her questions, making her laugh with a couple of slightly tall tales – the scales fell from her eyes.
-She could finally see what I had known for a long time: I needed a change, a temporary reprieve from my own life.
+My Flanders trip had a significant influence on what would become the history plays, but when I look back on it from this temporal distance, what matters most is that it was the harbinger of Italy, the catalyst.
+If I hadn’t first flown to Flanders without Elizabeth’s permission, I doubt I’d have made it to Italy later, with it.
+As I talked with her at Bristol —describing my perils and adventures, answering her questions, offering opinions, making her laugh with a couple of slightly tall tales— the scales fell from her eyes.
+She could finally see what I already knew: I needed a change, a reprieve from my own life.